MyrtleSoftware/vollo-ids-example/README.md

 ## Results

-After training the model achieves the following results on the test set:
+After training our model achieved the following results on the test set:

 | Metric    | Value  |
 |-----------|--------|